 Client workspaces have also been updated.
 As per the screenshot below, the associated parties gallery within entity workspaces now looks just like your main client gallery.

 Just like in the clients' list, you can quickly edit the associated party or invite them into Connectworks by hovering over the right of the associated party list.

 If preferred, select the tick box and the slide-out panel will appear where each section of the associated parties profile can be updated by clicking the "update" links throughout the form.

 Add associated parties to AML only subscriptions and contact Companies and Trusts

 This is designed to help users see through to the ultimate beneficial ownership of their clients to improve both your AML/CFT and shareholder continuity tracking processes.
-Soon, you'll be able to add associated party relationships to entities subscribed on the AML only subscription plan, as well as non-client companies and trusts in your firm's Contacts list.
-This means that, for example, if one of your client companies has another (non-client) company as a shareholder, you'll be able to record the directors and shareholders of the shareholding company.
+You are now able to add associated party relationships to entities subscribed on the AML only subscription plan, as well as non-client companies and trusts in your firm's Contacts list.
+This means that, for example, if one of your client companies has another (non-client) company as a shareholder, you can record the directors and shareholders of the shareholding company.
 There's no limit to how deep the nested relationships can go.
-You'll be able to build out an entity's complete ownership and control structure to see and calculate the shareholding and beneficial ownership.
+You can build out an entity's complete ownership and control structure to see and calculate the shareholding and beneficial ownership.
 Learn more here.